diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 5. Sometimes the scala folders need to be added as source folders manually; right click on the project go to Build Path > Configure Build Path, then choose "Java Build Path" on the left menu and tab "Source", click "Add Folder" and select the missing folders `src/main/scala` and `src/test/scala`.

 ## Exploring the Test Framework
 The custom [Test Framework](Test Framework) of Schedoscope provides the opportunity to test the code quickly.
-For each test called a self-contained local hadoop installation is set up.
+For each test called a self-contained local hadoop installation is set up in `${baseDir}/target/hadoop`.

-1. Set environment variables HADDOP_HOME and JAVA_HOME.
+1. Set environment variables HADOOP_HOME to `your/project/folder/target/hadoop`and JAVA_HOME.
 ![test_run_configurations](https://github.com/ottogroup/schedoscope/blob/master/schedoscope-tutorial/docs/pictures/test_run_configurations.png)
 2. You can run a test by right clicking on the test class in the Scala IDE's package explorer and choosing Run As > Scala Test - File
 3. When building the project (as in [[Installation|Open Street Map Tutorial#installation]] step 4) you can see how all tests are executed.